• Skip to primary navigation

-I do enjoy a good short story anthology and Steampunk really fits the bill.
-It offers 14 terrific stories all in the Steampunk genre (although some of them are pretty loosely connected -- I'm looking at you Garth Nix!).
+I do enjoy a good short story anthology and Steampunk!
+An Anthology of Fantastically Rich and Strange Stories really fits the bill.
+It offers 14 terrific stories all in the steampunk genre (although some of them are pretty loosely connected — I’m looking at you Garth Nix!).
 And the quality of the stories are uniformly good.

 So in this case, I’d like to mention a few of the standouts, starting with “The Last Ride of the Glory Girls” by Libba Bray.
 In 37 short pages, she gives us a fully imagined world, set on some future planet which has a decidedly Western Steampunk vibe.
 Her heroine solves her problems with grit, ingenuity, and her gift for repairing clockwork mechanisms.
 I wouldn’t mind reading more set in this world.